HM LST-409

 HMS LST-409 was a Landing Ship, Tank Mk.2 of the Royal Navy during World War II.

 Built by the US as a and transferred from the US Navy.
 The ship was never named, but referred to by her hull designation.

 Construction

-LST-409 was laid down on 9 September 1942, under Maritime Commission (MARCOM) contract, MC hull 929, by the Bethlehem-Fairfield Shipyard, Baltimore, Maryland; launched 15 November 1942; then transferred to the United Kingdom and commissioned on 6 January 1943.
+LST-409 was laid down on 9 September 1942, under United States Maritime Commission (MARCOM) contract, MC hull 929, by the Bethlehem-Fairfield Shipyard, Baltimore, Maryland; launched 15 November 1942; then transferred to the United Kingdom and commissioned on 6 January 1943.

 Service history

 LST-409 saw no active service in the United States Navy.
 The tank landing ship was decommissioned and returned to United States Navy custody on 2 July 1946, and struck from the Navy list on 29 October, that same year.
 Sometime between 21 November 1946 and 6 January 1947, LST-409 was sold to Greece.